HunterM64/hunterm64.github.io/docs/M64n't.md

 Originally, the bot started out using JavaScript's discord.io, but I switched to Python soon after because I found the API easier to use.

-Ever since the start the goal was to run this off of my raspberry pi, which it still does today whenever I remember to plug the thing in.
+Ever since the start the goal was to run this off of my Raspberry Pi 3B, which it still does today whenever I remember to plug the thing in.